center-key/replacer-util/README.md

    Identical to the previous command assuming the `less-import` macro is properly defined in the **package.json** file.

    - `replacer src --summary build`<br>
-   Displays the summary but not the individual files copied.
+   Displays the summary informaion but not informaion about individual files copied.

    - `replacer src --regex=/^--/gm --replacement=🥕🥕🥕 build`<br>
    Finds double dashes at the start of lines and replace them with 3 carrots.&nbsp;